ndustrialio/contxt-sdk-js/docs/Bus.md

 <a name="Bus"></a>

 ## Bus
-Module that provides access to the message bus
+Module that provides access to the message bus.
+This is for Node environments.
+Documentation for browser environments is found under `BrowserBus`.

 **Kind**: global class